-Pursuing a career in professional poker meant taking a few years off from my studies, which I resumed in DC during the fall of 2009.
-Since then, poker has been less of a focus of mine while I finish my studies and increase my involvement with a variety of start-ups.
+Pursuing a career in professional poker meant taking a few years off from my studies, which I resumed in DC during the fall of 2009, graduating from Georgetown in 2012.
+While I still play quite a bit of poker, I’ve also become more involved in the business side of the online gaming industry.
 Some companies I have managed or invested in include:

-- BOOM, a feature-length documentary about the online poker boom; currently in the editing and post-production phase, to be released in mid-2012.
+- Bet Raise Fold, a feature-length documentary about the online poker boom released in 2013.

 - DraftDay, a real-money daily fantasy sports platform.

-- Hold’em Manager, by far the most widely used poker analytics software.
+- Hold’em Manager, the most widely used poker analytics software.

 I love Washington, DC and the amazing collection of restaurants, people, and things to do our city offers.
 I’m an avid fan of all of the DC sports teams and go to a ton of games despite years of mediocrity.
-Some of my favorite DC spots are Makoto, Rasika, BLT Steak, and Shelly’s Back Room.
+Some of my favorite DC spots are Little Serow, Toki Underground, BLT Steak, and Shelly’s Back Room.

 Thanks for visiting my blog!